Research | Publications |Honors & Awards | Lab Members | Biosketch (Pdf format)

-Identification and Characterization of Novel C. albicans Virulence Factors
+Identification and Characterization of Novel C. Albanians Virulence Factors

-The C. albicans filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in virulence; many of these genes are also controlled by key transcriptional regulators such as Ume6.
+The C. Albanians filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in virulence; many of these genes are also controlled by key transcriptional regulators such as Ume6.
 We have identified four gene classes which appear to be significantly over-represented in the filamentous growth program compared to their representation in the genome as a whole: 1) cell wall components, 2) cell division genes, 3) secreted/degradative enzymes, 4) ER to Golgi transport and secretion genes.
 The filamentous growth program also contains a significant number of genes of unknown function.
 Several of these genes are unique to C. Albanians, suggesting the possibility that they may be important for novel virulence mechanisms.
-Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. albicans to establish and maintain infection in host tissues.
+Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. Albanians to establish and maintain infection in host tissues.